 In Santa Barbara itself, there are countless places to explore.
 There’s a clock tower in the middle of downtown that you can climb for awesome views over the city.
 Wander down State Street and check out the many courtyards, lined with surf and skate shops, and restaurants.

 On a hot evening, we recommend checking out the Arlington Theater on State St, in the middle of town.
 Rather than your standard multiplex, this 1930s cinema is built to give the impression you’re walking into an art deco Spanish theatre, complete with a covered courtyard and fountain, and an interior that’s decorated with arches and painted beams.

-Santa Barbara’s main hub for water activities is Stearn’s Wharf.
+One of the best things to do in Santa Barbara with kids is a visit to Stearn’s Wharf.
 If you’re feeling brave, you can park directly on the wharf pointing towards the sea (I’ve never checked the parking brake so many times before getting out of the car).
 There are some shops and restaurants, and towards the shore you’ll find rentals for surf boards, jet skis, kayaks and so on.

 The best time to kayak here is certainly sunset, and although you don’t get the same sort of sunset you’ll see in Santa Monica, it’s really pretty and it’s nice to get out on the water and see the wildlife – much of the water here is protected, and you can spot sealions, otters and plenty of wild birds.
 We booked a sunset kayak tour through Viator for around $40 each.

 We also took the opportunity to get a little more lively with a jet ski rental from Sea Landing.
 For $150 you can rent a jet ski and lifejackets for an hour.
 It’s a great activity with older kids, so long as they sit on the front of the jet ski, they’re allowed to ride, and take a turn steering.